 Family can pick up on hearing loss that is gradual, less detectable to a loved one.

-Hearing loss is one of the most common health issues in the United States, with an estimated 36 million Americans experiencing some form.
+Hearing loss is one of the most common health issues in the United States, with an estimated 38 million Americans experiencing some form.
 Yet most people wait an average of seven to 10 years before taking any action to correct it.

 What’s the cost?
 Even mild hearing loss can create problems for the person affected: You don’t always know what you are missing.
 Issues mount, as misunderstandings lead to unnecessary disagreements and loss of the human connection can lead to social isolation.
 Depression, anxiety, stress, frustration and even some degree of paranoia can follow.

-The holidays bring more time with family and a prime time for spotting issues that might be gradual and less noticeable to the person whose hearing is fading.
+Family members can spot issues that might be gradual and less noticeable to the person whose hearing is fading.

 These are the signs and symptoms of hearing loss, provided by the Vanderbilt Wilkerson Center and the American Academy of Audiology:

-• Other people’s speech seems loud enough but it is unclear.
+- Other people’s speech seems loud enough but it is unclear.
 Do people seem to be mumbling all the time?

 - You miss parts of conversations or have trouble following them.
 Do others often have to repeat themselves when you’re talking?

 - You find yourself frequently turning up the volume of the television or the radio.

-• You hear better in quiet rooms than in places where there is background noise, like restaurants and malls.
+- You hear better in quiet rooms than in places where there is background noise, like restaurants and malls.

-• Your family tells you that you do not hear well.
+- Your family tells you that you do not hear well.

 - You have trouble hearing someone speak when he or she is in another room or not facing you.

-• You experience ringing, buzzing or hissing sounds in your ears.
+- You experience ringing, buzzing or hissing sounds in your ears.